Thoregon/thoregon.truCloud/doc/repositories.md

 each app can specify a mapping which version from a component it uses. (see components & modules) if a repository is referenced which is not in the repos list of the SSI, the user must be asked if it should be added

+## How it works

+scenario A: unstained environment

+scenario B: a local 'copy' of the repository list exists
+- the repository entries of a referenced contains only 'used' components
+-

+scenario C: enviroment is a service agent
+- an SA is dedicated to an SSI
+- on install it will get a reposiory list from the SA

+- all loaders except the devloader maintains local caches to provide components faster
+- updates for entries will need the allowance of the user
+  - auto update presets for some components
+  - ask user to execute updates

+### Protouniverse
+- provides a boot repository
+  - default structure if nothing is available locally
+  - get a local 'copy' of the repository list
+    - only if this device is assigned to a single SSI
+    - if multiple SSI use this device, it contains only public system entries from thoregon and thatsme
+      - no shelter respo can be used in this case, it can only be applied when an SSI signs on
+- hand over repository structure to puls (loaders)

+### Puls
+- Loaders
+  - devloader
+    - only in dev  mode
+    - tries to get the requried modules from dev server, usually modules will be referenced on localhost
+  - shelterloader
+  - thoregonloader
+    - loads all thoregon system modules
+    - packaged to one single archive containing all modules for the target platform
+    - platforms are
+  - repositoryloader

+### SSI
+- maintains a repository list
+  - maintain entries in puls (loaders)
+    - updates in repository entris
+    - when adding apps/components
+- can be adjusted on each device

+### Repositories
+- collection of components
+- description, metainfo and sources for component

+### App Store
+- manage one or more repositories
+- provides additional descriptions and documents
+- enables composition for components
+  - to higher level applications

 ## Formats